SPF, UVA & UVB

 To make things even more confusing, the UVA test is related to the UVB / SPF test.
 So, when a sunscreen is tested to confirm broad spectrum protection (meaning that it provides appropriate protection against UVA) the protection is measured as a relation against its SPF.
 To pass, a sunscreen has to block at least 1/3 of the labelled SPF, e.g. an SPF 30 sunscreen (blocking 97% of UVB rays) needs to block UVA rays with the equivalent power of an SPF 10 (blocking around 89%).

 The good thing about Suntribe sunscreens is that we only use Zinc Oxide as a UV filter, which is the most effective UV-filter around.
 This means that our sunscreens do not just offer the required 1/3 (33%) of the protection, but a lot more!
-The UVA protection of our All Natural Zinc Sunscreen for Face & Sport is actually 9/10 (90%) of its SPF 30 protection, meaning that our zinc sunscreens provide far above the required UVA protection.
+The UVA protection of our All Natural Zinc Sunscreen for Face & Sport for example is actually 9/10 (90%) of its SPF 30 protection, meaning that our zinc sunscreens provide far above the required UVA protection.
+All our other sunscreens also provide far above the required UVA protection.

 What Does Water Resistance Mean?